Parthsuthar2611/Cricket-Performance-Dashboard/README.md

 ⚙️ Tech Stack

-The dashboard was built using the following tools and technologies:
+The dashboard was built using the following:

 📊 Power BI Desktop – Main platform for building the interactive dashboard.
 📂 Power Query – Used for transforming raw cricket match data into a clean, usable format.
 🧠 DAX (Data Analysis Expressions) – Applied to create calculated metrics such as batting averages, strike rates, and economy rates.
+🌐 Web Scraping – Cricket match data was collected from ESPN Cricinfo.
 📝 Data Modeling – Relationships created among tables: Matches, Players, Teams, Venues, and Deliveries.
 📁 .pbix File Format – Power BI project file format for dashboard design and sharing.

 🗂️ Data Source

-Source: Dataset from the Codebasics Cricket Project Tutorial The dataset includes detailed information on:
+Source:

+Web Scraping from ESPN Cricinfo for live and historical cricket match data.

+The dataset includes:

 Match Details: Date, venue, teams, toss winner, match result